Phormidium willei

-Oscillatoria willei is a species of bacteria that is able to photosynthesize to make food, similarly to plants.
+Phormidium willei is a species of bacteria that is able to photosynthesize to make food, similarly to plants.

 Anatomy

-Bacteria of the genus Oscillatoria occur in rows of cells of similar size.
+Bacteria of the genus Phormidium occur in rows of cells of similar size.
 They form filaments called trichomes.
 Many trichomes are enveloped in a firm casing, but in this genus the casing is almost non-existent.
 This gives the filaments easier mobility in all directions.

 Nitrogen fixing ability

-This species of Oscillatoria is able to fix nitrogen, but unlike other bacteria, it is uncertain whether or not it has cells specialized for that particular purpose.
+This species of Phormidium is able to fix nitrogen, but unlike other bacteria, it is uncertain whether or not it has cells specialized for that particular purpose.

 Hormogonia

-Fragments of filaments of Oscillatoria willei are called hormogonia.
+Fragments of filaments of Phormidium willei are called hormogonia.
 They consist of dozens of cells, which sometimes break off to reproduce by establishing new colonies.

 Danger to Humans

-Like all species of Oscillatoria, this species can cause skin irritation in humans who come in close contact with them in the tropics.
+Like other species of cyanobacteria, this species can cause skin irritation in humans who come in close contact with them in the tropics.